MarianaOrrego/equitelbck/Readme.md

     Replace `your_password` with the password you set for the `postgres` user when you installed PostgreSQL.

+    This information is used by the API to connect to the database.

+    Remember to create the data base with the name `equitel-db` in your local machine.

+    Configure TOKEN_SECRET in the .env file

+    ```env
+    TOKEN_SECRET=your_secret
+    ```
+    Replace `your_secret` with the secret you want to use to sign the JWT tokens.

 5. Run the following command to start the development server:

 ```bash